mehulbakhshi02/ML/README.md

 The codes were developed while taking the Neural Networks and Deep Learning course on Coursera by DeepLearning.AI.
-The codes were part of the programming assignment.
+The codes were the part of a programming assignment.

 1. Logistic regression classifier to recognize cats.
 2. 2 layer ANN for planar data classification (output classification image attached).